 Most people think of wellness as “not getting sick.”
-But holistic wellness applies to multiple domains.
-Interpersonal wellness means having healthy relationships with self and others to promote a healthy community.
-Relationships look different for different people, but the skills in healthy interpersonal wellness can apply to all types of relationships.
+But holistic wellness applies to multiple dimensions.
+Interpersonal wellness means having healthy relationships with one’s self and others to create positive networks, support systems, and communities.
+Relationships look different for different people, but the skills needed to maintain healthy interpersonal wellness can apply to all types of relationships.

 What is a relationship?